Let Us Know How We Can Help You.

 - A range of other assets

-One of the primary downsides of DAPTs is that they are not sanctioned by the laws of every state in the country.
-At present, fewer than half of all U.S. states allow people to setup type of trust in their state.
+One of the main considerations when creating a DAPT is selecting the proper jurisdiction.
+At present, fewer than half of all U.S. states have enacted DAPT legislation.
 While some states have clear legislation recognizing the protections afforded to this type of trust, other states have laws that imply DAPTs are permitted.

-Below, we've compiled a list of eighteen states that have recognize Domestic Asset Protection Trusts in their state statutes.
+Below, is a list of eighteen states that have recognize Domestic Asset Protection Trusts in their state statutes.
 It's important to note that you must seek legal advice, if you want to fully comprehend the protections afforded to any type of trust in your state.

 - New Hampshire